Theo Gavrielides

 Theo Gavrielides (born Cyprus) is a legal philosopher and a restorative justice expert.
-He is the founder and director of the Restorative Justice for All (RJ4All) international institute.
+He is the founder and director of the Restorative Justice for All International Institute (RJ4All) and a visiting professor at the University of the Arts London (UK) and the University of Free State (South Africa).

 His writings have influenced criminal justice and human rights scholars, while his theory on "restorative justice pain" introduced a new philosophy for punishment.

 Early life and education

-Gavrielides was born in Cyprus and migrated to the UK during his teenage years.
-He defines as "Greek Londoner", and is the single parent of one boy.
+Theo Gavrielides was born in Cyprus and migrated to the UK during his teenage years.
+He defines as a "Greek Londoner", and is the single parent of one boy.
+His father was a lawyer and his mother is a retired teacher.
+He lives in South East London, where he hopes to build the world's first restorative justice postcode.
+There, he runs the Rotherhithe Community Centre from which he provides free restorative justice services to the community.

 In 2005, Gavrielides received a PhD in Law (Restorative Justice) from the London School of Economics and Political Science.
 His doctoral thesis "Restorative Justice Theory and Practice: Addressing the Discrepancy" was published in 2007 by The European Institute for Crime Prevention and Control affiliated with the United Nations (HEUNI) and its second edition by RJ4All Publications.
 In 2000, he received a Masters in Human Rights Law from Nottingham University.
 He graduated from the Faculty of Laws of the National and Kapodistrian University of Athens.

 Gavrielides was admitted to the Bar by the Bar Standards Board of England and Wales and called to the Bar (Middle Temple Inn) in 2023.